DAY'S COTTAGE - Orchard Skills Centre, apple and pear juice, cider, perry and cider vinegar

 “Many people aren’t aware that you can’t simply plant an apple pip and grow a tree that will produce the same apple.
 Our courses teach people the ancient arts of grafting and budding, and give them the satisfaction of creating a new tree for themselves, sometimes from a much loved old tree in a relative’s garden.” explained Helen.

 A demonstration orchard has also been planted for pruning courses, and a new nursery bed for newly grafted trees for sale, mainly of local Gloucestershire varieties.
-The facilities also include a composting toilet (with a stained glass window!), and a small wind turbine and solar unit are to be erected so that the centre can be self sufficient in energy.
-An outdoor pizza oven is also planned so that day workshops can be catered for.
+The facilities also include a composting toilet (with a stained glass window!)
+A beautiful outdoor wood fired oven produces tasty pizzas for workshop participants and other users of the site.

-Helen and Dave are planning to make the facilities available for other rural skills workshops – “We are running several grafting courses in March, and have a living willow course planned, with Helen Lomberg whose baskets are familiar to many from Stroud Farmers’ Market.
-Our aim is to gradually develop an annual programme including living willow, basket making, green woodwork, dry stone walling and hedge laying.” said Helen.
+Helen and Dave are planning to make the facilities available for other rural skills workshops and aim to gradually develop an annual programme including living willow, basket making, green woodwork, dry stone walling and hedge laying.